rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour.md

 ## Count Documents in A Collection

-Once we've inserted the `documents` list we should have a total of 101 documents in the collection (the 100 we did in the loop, plus the first one).
+Once we've inserted the `documents` list we should, have a total of 101 documents in the collection (the 100 we did in the loop, plus the first one).
 We can check to see if we have them all using the [count()]({{< apiref "org.mongodb.scala.MongoCollection@count():org.mongodb.scala.Observable[Long]">}}) method.